UK Packing List: What to Pack for an Overseas Trip to the UK (The Only List You’ll Actually Need)

 I packed two types of shoes:

-- Lightweight hiking boots for extra ankle support on longer days
+Waterproof Hiking Boots for walking, hiking and climbing – for extra ankle support on longer days

 Both were broken in before the trip, waterproof, and supportive.
 That combination mattered far